adil-el-yaalaoui/kernel_learning/README.md

-# kernel_learning
+# Understanding Deep learning with Kernel Learning

-Code material for TDL course on comparing kernel learning with neural networks
+This repositery